Worthen Arena

+Features

 Worthen Arena is also the site of other events, including concerts (seating capacity 11,500 end-stage, 8,800 270 degree end-stage, 7,200 180-degree end-stage, and 5,500 half-house), trade shows (18700 sqft of space on the arena floor) and other special events.
 It features eight permanent and six portable concession stands, two permanent souvenir stands, a press room, two loading docks, and an arena lounge.
 It stands between 95 and 120 ft from the floor to the ceiling.

 Upgrades

 In 2015, a new Daktronics six-panel video board was installed above center court, as well as new scoreboards in the corners of the court.
 The upgrades were capped off with an upgraded court.